 The Supreme Court only allows a law enforcement officer to enter a house without knocking if they have “a reasonable suspicion”.
 This means that they think something illegal might be happening.
 They also think that showing they are there might be dangerous or might allow the suspect to destroy any evidence.

-For more information to help you understand your rights, you can read our “know your rights” information.
+For more information to help you understand your rights, you can read our “know your rights” information for refugees.
 It was prepared in partnership with Church World Services, which offers low-cost legal services to immigrants.

 Questions and answers about being detained or arrested by police

 Here are some answers to questions you may have about being stopped or arrested.